PROGRAM OVERVIEW

 User Flow Diagram

-Below is the decision tree the user goes through when planning a route.
+Below is the decision tree users follow when planning a route.

 DSNYWEB-ePickupDashboardandRouting-010419-1535-154.png